 - Light sleeping

-Prolonged suffering from obstructive sleep apnea results in higher blood pressure and will cause enlargement of the heart, thus elevating the risk of heart attacks and strokes.
+Prolonged suffering from obstructive sleep apnea results in higher blood pressure and can cause enlargement of the heart, which elevates the risk of heart attacks and strokes.

 A poor night’s sleep will lead to fatigue and drowsiness during the day.
-Snoring can also lead to low oxygen levels in the blood with constricted blood vessels in the lungs and eventually pulmonary hypertension and chronic headaches.
+Snoring can also lead to low oxygen levels in the blood, constricted blood vessels in the lungs, and possibly, eventually pulmonary hypertension and chronic headaches.

 Lifestyle changes can help prevent snoring.
-Sleeping in a supine position, losing weight, exercising regularly, quitting smoking, and avoiding alcohol or any sedatives that may relax the muscles but interfere with breathing and establish regular sleep patterns can help prevent snoring.
+Elevating your head slightly and not sleeping on your back, losing weight, exercising regularly, quitting smoking, and avoiding alcohol can help prevent snoring.

-If all efforts to stop snoring do not help, consult your physician.
+If all efforts to stop snoring do not help, consult your dentist for other solutions.